otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 Primarily, there are two attacks that we want to mitigate:

 1. Initiator uploads a prekey.
-Receiver replies, but the adversary intercepts and drops the message.
+Responder replies, but the adversary intercepts and drops the message.
 The adversary compromises Initiator's prekey secret, and Initiator's identity secret key.
 The adversary can now retroactively decrypt the captured initial message.

-2. Initiator and Receiver complete an exchange and engage in a conversation.
+2. Initiator and Responder complete an exchange and engage in a conversation.
    At some point, the adversary captures and drops some messages to (for example) Initiator.
 Later, the adversary compromises Initiator's ephemeral secrets, revealing the message keys corresponding to the dropped messages.